Skip to main content

 • There is an inherent risk of messages getting dropped.
 You might not receive all the published violations.

-• Additional dependancy on pubsub broker.
+• Additional dependency on pubsub broker.

 Running Audit